vivivivaan/Ubuntu-GNOME-Configuration-Backup/README.md

 - Run `dconf load /org/gnome/shell/extensions/ < gnome-shell-extensions-backup.dconf` to set the extensions configurations.
 - Restart the session/system to see the effects.
 - (optional) Restore all Gnome-wide settings, including **Gnome-tweaks** configurations using `dconf load -f / < complete_gnome_saved_settings.dconf`.
-- Additionally, you can backup and restore all the GNOME settings and other configurations using SaveDesktop (`flatpak install flathub io.github.vikdevelop.SaveDesktop`) flatpak app.
+- Additionally, you can backup and restore all the GNOME settings and other configurations using SaveDesktop (`flatpak install flathub io.github.vikdevelop.SaveDesktop`) flatpak app besides the Backup method below.

 # Backup